VincentSJM/react-redux-working-backwards/docs/guide/actions.md

 # Actions

-Actions are payloads of information that send data from your application to your store.
+In Redux, Actions are objects, which are payloads of information that send data from your application to your store.
 They are the _only_ source of information for the store.
 You send them to the store using `store.dispatch()`.

 - type: